freeCodeCamp/guide/src/pages/algorithms/index.md

 ### Efficiency

-Algorithms are most commonly judged by their efficiency, the amount of computing resources they require to complete their task.
+Algorithms are most commonly judged by their efficiency, the amount of computing resources they require to complete their task as well as the easiness of the users.

 ### Sorting Algorithms